urql-graphql/urql/docs/architecture.md

 section](./basics/README.md), we may never see these streams in action or may never use them even, since the bindings internally use them for us.
-But if we [use the `Client` directly](./basics/core.md#one-off-queries-and-mutations) or write exchanges then we'll see streams and wil have to deal with their API.
+But if we [use the `Client` directly](./basics/core.md#one-off-queries-and-mutations) or write exchanges then we'll see streams and will have to deal with their API.

 ### The Wonka library